confluence/tonguefish/README.md

 @hourly /path/to/tonguefish.py /path/to/input /path/to/output /path/to/cache >> /path/to/logfile 2>&1
 ```

 A log can be useful for debugging, but if you don't want to log output, replace `>> /path/to/logfile` with `> /dev/null`.
+By default `tonguefish` will only print warnings and errors.

 ### Set up page refresh